software-mansion/protostar/website/docs/legacy/07-testing/README.md

 # Testing

 :::warning
-Legacy cairo 0 test runner has been deprecated, and will be removed in future releases.
+Legacy Cairo 0 test runner has been deprecated, and will be removed in future releases.
-Consider migrating your tests to [cairo 1 test runner](../../cairo-1/06-testing/README.md).
+Consider migrating your tests to [Cairo 1 test runner](../../cairo-1/06-testing/README.md).
-You can still test your cairo 0 contracts using the new cairo 1 test runner.
+You can still test your Cairo 0 contracts using the new Cairo 1 test runner.
 :::

 :::info